cdklabs/cdk-atmosphere-service/CONTRIBUTING.md

 - `integ.*.ts.snapshot`: Snapshot directory of all test related resources.
 - `assert.lambda.ts`: Lambda handler function that performs assertions on the deployed resources.
-- `integ.*.ts`: CDK test definition file.
+- `integ.*.ts`: CDK integration test definition file.

-### Executing Tests
+### Running all tests

+Before creating a PR

+1. Obtain credentials to an AWS account.
+2. `yarn integ`

-To run the tests, obtain credentials to an AWS account and run `yarn integ`.
-This will synthesize all tests and compare the output against the comitted snapshot.
+tests and compare the output against the comitted snapshot.
 If a difference is detected, you'll need to update snapshot of the test by running `yarn integ:update`.